oSoWoSo/disroot-howto/pages/10.DisHub/07.Features/03.Bookmarks/docs.en.md

 ![Bookmarks_save_text](en/Bookmarks_save_text.png)

 ## Where to see my bookmarks?
 In your **Network activity** page, there is the **"Saved Folders" widget** on the right.
 There, you can see the folders of bookmarks you created.
-Just click on on of them to its bookmarks.
+Just click on one of them to its bookmarks.

 ![Bookmarks_folder](en/Bookmarks_folder.png)